trilibi/memTask/README.md

 If you have some problems on other OS please add issues.

 ## Plans
-  - add comments to each file in tree (done 65%)
+  - comments to each file in tree (done 65%)
-  - add connector to redmine and other project management applications (done 25%)
+  - connector to redmine and other project management applications (done 25%)
-  - add grouping by month (week?)
+  - grouping by month (week?)
+  - daily sending email with statistic

 ## Usage
   - **mac and windows users**